 So, make sure you’re drinking enough water throughout the day, especially if you work outside.

 Another self care idea for stress relief is drinking tea.
-I’ve found that Yogi Kava Tea is effective in calming me down and putting me in a more peaceful state of mind.
+I’ve found that Yogi Kava Tea (paid link) is effective in calming me down and putting me in a more peaceful state of mind.

 As I mentioned earlier, you can combine this ritual with reading or other self-care ideas in this article.

 14. Eat healthy foods

 Eating well is a healthy habit that’s important for every single aspect of life and one of the best self care habits to have.

 Your body and mind work off of the nutrients that you provide.
 If you’re not getting the nutrients you need, you will not function optimally.

 So, one of the best things you can do for yourself is make sure that you are eating enough fruits and vegetables, simple as that.